The Right Reverend Bruce Joseph Andrew Myers OGS is the thirteenth Anglican bishop of Quebec.

 In November 2015 he was elected coadjutor bishop by the Synod of the Diocese of Quebec.
 He was ordained to the Order of Bishops at the Cathedral of the Holy Trinity on the Feast of the Ascension in 2016 and welcomed and seated as diocesan bishop on April 22, 2017.

 Bishop Bruce has studied theology and ministry at McGill University, Montreal Diocesan Theological College, the Bossey Ecumenical Institute and the University of Geneva.
-He is currently completing a doctor of ministry degree, specializing in ecumenical studies, at Saint Paul University in Ottawa.
+He recently completed a doctor of ministry degree, specializing in ecumenical studies, at Saint Paul University in Ottawa.
 He is a professed member of the Oratory of the Good Shepherd, an international community of Anglicans who share a common rule of life.

 Previous bishops of Quebec